nassimbg/Problems/notes/Notes.md

   - VVVVVVVVVVVIIIIIIIIIIIIPPPPPPPPPPPPPPPPPP
   - **STUDY THIS PROBLEM**
   - **Needs REVIEW**
-  - we used a try in order to try to fetch the opposite bit
+  - we used a trie in order to try to fetch the opposite bit
   - Build up 32 level deep trie tree.
     - Each level represents the bit value for each number.
   - iterate the trie for each num : nums to calculate the xor result.